2 0 1 7 COURSE OFFERINGS

 The curriculum will be framed around three pedagogic components: traditional design studios, intensive fieldwork in the Italian landscape, and contextualization through on-site seminars.

-In 2015, the Rome Program will move to the fall semester.
+In 2017, the Rome Program will take place during the fall semester.

 S T U D I O O F F E R I N G S